chrissound/Human-Friendly-Commands/Readme.md

-# Linux Command Lib
+# Linux HumanFriendlyCommand

 ## What problem does this solve?
-It's just a collection of verbose commands that abstract away all the more complicated commands.

-For example to zip the contents of the current directory it's just `makeZip` instead of `zip -r filename.zip .`, and `makeOwnedByMyself filename` instead of `sudo chown $USER:$USER -R filname`.

-If you use this with FZF, you only can fuzzily search for a command.
-For example `mz` for `MakeZip`.
+It is a mapping of simple function / alias names to more complicated commands.
+I would describe it as a list of functions that cover 80% of my common command uses.

+For example:
+- *makeOwnedByMyself* - `sudo chown "$USER":"$USER" -R "$@"`
+- *deleteEmptyDirectories_Recursively* - `find . -type d -empty -delete`
+- *git_initAndCommitInitial* - `git init; git add .; git commit -m "inital" `
+- *makeZip_CurrentDirectory*  - `zip -r "$(basename "$PWD" )" . `

+This also provides a benefit where you can search the list of functions names.
+I personally use `fzf` to fuzzy search the list - so I type 'cc' to get to the `clipboard_copyCurrentPath`.

-## Demo
+## Demo (quite outdated)
 [![Video demo](http://img.youtube.com/vi/Rv776AD46Lc/0.jpg)](http://www.youtube.com/watch?v=Rv776AD46Lc "Video demo")

-## Dependencies:
-- fzf

 ## Installation:
 Run `./compile.sh` with the module files you want available.
 Example:
 `./compile.sh git.sh files.sh`